simpleanalytics/docs/_docs/55_events/01-introduction.md

 sa('click_signup')
 ```

 In the background we add the referrer to every event.
 So in the tool you can select the referrer with every event.
-We also save the date of the first event, which we will use to match the events with the previous events.
+We also save the date (`YYYY-MM-DD`) of the first event, which we will use to match the events with the previous events.

 ### Valid event names

-We want to keep event very simple.
+We want to keep events very simple.
 That's why we only allow certain characters: alphanumeric, `.`, `_`, `-`.
 We convert events to lower case and invalid names to a version which is valid.
-So your events are always saved.
+This way your events are always saved.

 ## What we store about a visitor

-When you use events (which is completely optional), we use a cookie.
-Make sure to have permission to use this cookie from the user before running our script.
+When you use events (which is completely optional), we use [sessionStorage](https://en.wikipedia.org/wiki/Web_storage) to store the past events of a user.
+From now on we use the more general term cookie.
+Make sure to have permission from your visitor to use cookies before using events.

-> Our cookies will expire after 30 days of no activity
+> The cookie will be cleared when a browser closes (session ends)

 <details>
   <summary>How to wait for cookie permissions of the visitor</summary>